3 tips to get more sales & downloads for your digital products

 Remember, like mall-roaming shoppers, most of your visitors aren’t ready to do business with you yet.
 50% of your leads, even the well-qualified ones, need nurturing before they’re at the purchase stage.

-Do you notice how the majority of those fall perfectly in line with digital products -- probably not dissimilar to the types of content you’re already creating for your storefront?
+Do you notice how the majority of those fall perfectly in line with digital products -- probably not dissimilar to the types of content you’re already creating for your homepage?

 The possibilities are pretty endless with sample content, but for the best results, create something that’s as relevant to your downloadable product as possible and use it as a lead capture form to ask for people’s email addresses.

-For instance, Pasta-based does this perfectly on their storefront by offering a free recipe from their ebook.
+For instance, Pasta-based does this perfectly on their homepage by offering a free recipe from their ebook.

 This combination of strategies is potent for digital downloads.